Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Introduction

-where ${\mathcal D}$ is a suitably defined differential operator, $X$ is the normed space of square-integrable functions $u$ on a domain $\Pi^h \subset{\mathbb R}^3$ with finite energy norm $\Vert{\mathcal D}u\Vert_{L^2(\Pi^h )},$ and $X^*$ is the space of bounded linear functionals on $X.$ Problems of the form (\ref{general_eq}) have served, since the early days of the mathematical theory of homogenisation, as the first step in understanding the macroscopic behaviour of multiscale media, see {\it e.g.} \cite{BLP}.
-This r\^{o}le has been motivated by the relatively straightforward structure of the basic functions in perturbation series with respect the parameter representing the ratio between the micro- and macroscale wavelengths in the problem, as well as by the availability of multiscale compactness statements for solution sequences, with their limits usually having the form of the mentioned basic functions.
-A typical asymptotic series used in the related analysis has the form
+Since the early days of the mathematical theory of homogenisation, problems of the form (\ref{general_eq}) and their scalar counterparts, where $U$ is an ${\mathbb R}$-valued function and $A$ is matrix-valued, have served as the first step in understanding the macroscopic behaviour of multiscale media, see \cite{BLP}, \cite{BP}, and references therein.
+This r\^{o}le has been motivated by the relatively straightforward structure of the basic functions in perturbation series with respect the parameter representing the ratio between the micro- and macroscale wavelengths in a given problem, as well as by the availability of multiscale compactness statements for solution sequences, with their limits usually having the form of the mentioned basic functions.
+A typical asymptotic series used in the related analysis for the solution $U^\varepsilon$ has the form

-where the functions $U^{(j)},$ $j=0,1,2,\dots,$ are periodic with respect to their second argument, with the same period as the coefficients in the original PDE (\ref{general_eq}).
+where the functions $U^{(j)},$ $j=0,1,2,\dots,$ are periodic with respect to their second argument, with the same period as the tensor of coefficients $A$ in the original equation (\ref{general_eq}).

+The series (\ref{two_scale_series}) proves to be an effective tool for estimating the convergence error for solutions to $\varepsilon$-dependent families (\ref{general_eq}) with a fixed set of data, such as the density of the applied forces (represented by the right-hand side $F$).
+In this case the assumption of periodic dependence of the terms $U^{(j)},$ $j=0,1,2,\dots,$ on the ``fast'' variable $x/\varepsilon$ in (\ref{two_scale_series}) suffices for purposes of the analysis.
+However, the constants in the convergence estimates obtained in this way may blow up for sequences of data with bounded $L^2$-norm, which makes them unusable for controlling the behaviour of the spectra or eigenspaces of the corresponding operators.